hdShang/arxiv-daily/docs/cs-AI/2025-06-25/papers/250620535v2-aimeter-measuring-analyzing-and-visualizing-energy-and-carbon-footpr.md

 ---
 layout: default
-title: AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads
+title: "AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads"
 ---

 # AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads